smnandre/pagespeed-api/README.md

 ## Contributing

 Contributions are welcome!
 If you would like to contribute, please fork the repository and submit a pull request.
-For major changes, please open an issue to discuss what you would like to change.

 ## License